Sullivan Square station: Station layout

 Sullivan Square station is located in an open cut under the Interstate 93 viaduct just west of the Sullivan Square traffic circle.
 The cut has seven tracks: two freight yard tracks (Yard 21, with the tracks called 3rd Iron and 4th Iron) on the west, three Orange Line rapid transit tracks in the center, and two tracks used by MBTA Commuter Rail Haverhill Line and Newburyport/Rockport Line trains on the east.
 Only the west (southbound) and center (northbound) Orange Line tracks are used for revenue service; the unused east track, originally intended for express service, is only used for maintenance and testing.
 A pair of island platforms are located between the Orange Line tracks; the west platform serves trains in both directions, while the east platform serves only northbound trains.

 The platforms have a "utilitarian" concrete design similar to Community College station.
 A mezzanine and fare lobby above the tracks is connected to the platforms with stairs, escalators, and elevators.
 The entrance is from the east side of the tracks, on the upper level of the two-level busway.
-A passageway leads from outside the station entrance under the upper busway to the lower busway.
 East of the busways is a surface parking lot.